-Our very abbreviated history of the Romans in Spain, and Andalucia in particular, has brought us to about 180 AD when, following the death of Marcus Aurelius, Roman influence in Andalucia declined until 409 AD when the Vandals supplanted them.
+Our very abbreviated history of the Romans in Spain, and Andalucia, in particular, has brought us to about 180 AD.
+Following the death of Marcus Aurelius in that year, Roman influence in Andalucia declined until 409 AD when the Vandals supplanted them.

 This period of over 200 years is, depending on which authority you consult, the period of the decline and fall of the Roman Empire, a term first coined by the historian Gibbon in 1776.
-Since then over 200 theories have been put forward as to why the Western Roman Empire failed.
-The problem is a lack of information, particularly economic information, from that period.
-In short nobody really knows why the Empire unravelled as it did.
-However we are reasonably sure of the events that occurred and we can be sure that there was no single reason.
+Since then, over 200 theories have been put forward as to why the Western Roman Empire failed.
+The problem is a lack of information, mainly economic data, from that period.
+In short, nobody knows why the Empire unravelled as it did.
+However, we are reasonably sure of the events that occurred and we can be sure that there was no single reason.

-From about 165 AD for a period of twenty years the Antonine Plague swept through Europe in successive waves eventually killing about half the population in Roman occupied Europe.
-This put a huge burden on the remaining half because they had to not only supply men for an army that had to increase in size they also had to feed and finance the army and run the administration.
-Population levels in Europe actually continued to decline into the 7th Century so, even after the Antonine Plague, it took time for the population to recover.
+From about 165 AD, for about twenty years the Antonine Plague swept through Europe in successive waves, eventually killing about half the population in Roman-occupied Europe.
+The death toll put a massive burden on the remaining half of the population because it had to continue supplying men for an army that had to increase in size.
+The reduced population also had to feed and finance the military and run the administration.
+Population levels in Europe continued to decline into the 7th Century so, even after the Antonine Plague, it took time for the population to recover.

-Then in 226 AD the Sassanid Empire emerged in the area now known as Iran and started to push the Romans back from the Euphrates, large parts of Armenia and southeast Turkey.
-It took the Romans fifty years to deal with this threat and they did so by taking the regional taxation income from the western provincial towns and cities, including those in Andalucia and committing about 25 % of their entire military might to the problem plus huge numbers of foreign mercenaries paid for by the purloined taxes.
-This caused a long term impact locally because the officials in the west, not threatened in any way by the troubles in the eastern part of the Empire, lost all incentive to invest and develop the local infrastructure.
-Public buildings started to suffer from lack of maintenance and new building was much more modest than that seen during the Pax Romana period.
+Then, in 226 AD the Sassanid Empire emerged in the area now known as Iran and started to push the Romans back from the Euphrates, large parts of Armenia and southeast Turkey.
+It took the Romans fifty years to deal with this threat.
+They did so by taking the regional taxation income from the western provincial towns and cities, including those in Andalucia, and committing about 25 % of their entire military might to the problem.
+The Romans also hired vast numbers of foreign mercenaries, who were paid for by the purloined taxes.
+This taxation policy caused a long term impact locally because the officials in the west, not threatened in any way by the troubles in the eastern part of the Empire, lost all incentive to invest and develop the local infrastructure.
+Public buildings started to suffer from lack of maintenance and any new building was much more modest than that seen during the Pax Romana period.

-Meanwhile the Germanic tribes on the Empire’s northern border had been increasing in material wealth due to their contact with the Romans since the first century AD.
-This created an upper class that in turn led to them controlling larger groupings of their population and these tribes evolved into more cohesive nations and much more formidable foes.
-Collectively called the Goths these tribes had numerous branches including the Visigoths, Vandals, Alans and Suevi.
+Meanwhile, the Germanic tribes on the Empire’s northern border had been increasing in material wealth since the first century AD due to their contact with the Romans.
+An upper class started to emerge who controlled more significant portions of the population, who, in turn, fused into chiefdoms that made much more formidable foes than single tribes.
+Collectively called the Goths, the tribes coalesced into several chiefdoms including the Visigoths, Vandals, Alans and Suevi.

-These Gothic migrants were from the Suevi, Alans and Vandal branches and they immediately ravaged Gaul.
+These Gothic migrants were from the Suevi, Alans and Vandal chiefdoms and they immediately ravaged Gaul.
 It is difficult to imagine today just what these people were like.
 They were warlike, even amongst themselves, they were transients, never staying in one place longer than necessary and they travelled light.
-Whole tribes, men, women, children and animals roamed across Europe displacing, usually forcibly, the local population.
+Whole chiefdoms, men, women, children and animals roamed across Europe displacing, usually forcibly, the local population.

-Meanwhile one group of Goths, the Christian Visigoths, had formed an alliance with Rome and supplied mercenary armies to fight for Rome.
+Meanwhile, one group of Goths, the Christian Visigoths, had allied with Rome and supplied mercenary armies to fight for Rome.
 This was not an unusual occurrence.
-First as the Empire expanded Rome needed foreign troops to adequately garrison new territory and that need increased after the plagues and again after the Sassanid threat and yet again after the first Gothic migrations.
-It was the Visigoths that drove the Vandals, Alans and Suevi out of Gaul into Iberia.
-The Alans and Vandals occupied what is now called Andalucia whilst the Suevi stayed in the north.
+First, as the Empire expanded, Rome needed foreign troops to adequately garrison new territory and that need increased after the plagues and again after the Sassanid threat and yet again after the first Gothic migrations.
+It was the Visigoths that drove the Vandals, Alans and Suevi out of Gaul into Hispania.
+The Alans and Vandals occupied what is now called Andalucia while the Suevi stayed in the north.

 The Roman Emperor Honorius commissioned Athaulf the Visigothic king to restore order in Hispania.
 Athaulf’s wife, Placidia, by the way, was Honorius’s sister, which shows how allied they had become.
 The Visigoths entered Hispania in 415 AD and by 429 had made life so uncomfortable for the Vandals and Alans that they decided to look for easier pickings in North Africa.
 They sailed from Carteia.

 In 484 the Visigoths established Toledo as their capital in Hispania.
-Although Romanised the Visigoths did not have as developed a cultural system as the Romans.
-It is often thought that by this period the Romans had left Hispania.
-Certainly their armies had gone but there were many Roman families that had been in Hispania for generations and who had survived the deprivations of the Vandal period and it was those people who ran the civil administration.
+Although Romanised, the Visigoths did not have as developed a cultural system as the Romans.
+It is often thought that by this period, the Romans had left Hispania.
+Indeed, their armies had gone but many Roman families had been in Hispania for generations and had survived the deprivations of the Vandal period and it was those people who ran the civil administration.
 Latin continued as the official language.
 Education and government became the responsibility of the church bishops who answered to the pope.

-So, whilst the administration carried on, there was still an educational system albeit strictly controlled by the church and a degree of government, the technical infrastructure started to crumble.
-The engineers, part of the army, had left with the army leaving nobody with the necessary skills to maintain systems installed by the Romans.
-This can clearly be seen if you look at the hydro systems.
-A good example of a section of aqueduct has been exposed at Estepona.
-An enclosed reservoir was used to give a head of water to create a flow down the aqueduct itself to supply the town.
-Bronze stop valves and one-way valves were used to control the water.
-Incredible technology for the time not to be equalled in Spain until the Moors arrived and in the rest of Europe until the Industrial revolutions of the 18th century.
+So, while the administration carried on, there was still an educational system, albeit strictly controlled by the church, and a degree of government, the technical infrastructure started to crumble.
+The engineers, part of the army, had left with the military leaving behind nobody with the necessary skills to maintain systems installed by the Romans.

-In 550 two revolts against the Visigoth rulers took place in Spain, one in Cordoba resulted in the Visigoth king, Aguila, retreating to Merida and around the same time, the dates are not clear, Athanagild took Seville, the capital of Baetica and ruled as king in opposition to Agila.
+In 550 two revolts against the Visigoth rulers took place in Spain, one by the Roman Catholics in Cordoba resulted in the Visigoth king, Aguila, retreating to Merida.
+Following Aguilla’s defeat at Cordoba, a usurper to the Visigothic throne, Athanagild, met Aguila in battle and took Seville in 551 AD.
+Seville was the capital of Baetica.
+Athanagild ruled as king from Seville in opposition to Agila.
+Athanagild sometimes needed assistance.

-According to Isodore of Seville in his ‘History of the Goths’, Athanagild asked the Byzantines just across the Gibraltar Straits for assistance against Agila.
+According to Isidore of Seville in his ‘History of the Goths’, Athanagild asked the Byzantines, who occupied territory just across the Gibraltar Straits, for assistance against Agila.
 In 552 a Roman force landed at the mouth of the Guadalette river in the vicinity of Puerto de Santa Maria.
-Over a period of two years they expanded the territory they held into a coastal strip from the Portuguese border to north of Cartagenia.
-This territory was consolidated in 555 by a further Roman army that landed at Cartagenia.
-The Byzantines called it Spania and were to remain for another seventy years until they were removed by Visigoths still holding the vast majority of Spain.
+For two years, they expanded the territory they held into a coastal strip from the Portuguese border to north of Cartagena.
+This territory was consolidated in 555 by a further Roman army that landed at Cartagena.
+The Byzantines called it Spania and were to remain for another seventy years until they were removed by Visigoths who still held the vast majority of Spain.

 The Romans had been, conquered, stayed awhile, left, returned and gone again.